NavyaG-lab/Tech-writer/infrastructure/serving_layer.md

  - `:transaction-id`: the [metapod transaction](/glossary.md#transaction) that the dataset was a part of.
  - `:dataset-id`: the id for the dataset on metapod
  - `:prototype`: what prototype (eg: global, s0, s1, ...) the customer/account is associated with (not required)
- - `:expires-at`: loose proxy for when the data may become overwritten.
-We suggest you ignore this as it doesn't mean data will necessarily be overwritten before or after this time.
- - `:serving-layer-expiration-timestamp`: Unix timestamp (in seconds) at which the dataset will expire from the serving layer docstore.
+ - `:expires-at`: if a [data expiration](#data-expiration) policy is set, this is the human-readable datetime of when the row expires and hence stops being available in the serving layer table.
+When data expiration isn't set (defaulting to `ServingLayerExpiration.NeverExpires`) this is `"9999-12-31T23:59:59Z"`.
  - `:target-date`: the day that the data was loaded
  - `:value`: a map representing the row of the dataset